-Usually when people talk about themselves, they mention their mother or father, whose hardships in life became the inspiration for their personal values.
-Deaton had such a father, but private anecdotes are always accompanied by meditations on the lives of others.
-He might be talking about people in Rwanda, or the Chinese man he once met who didn’t have shoes as a child and is now a multimillionaire.
+While Deaton could point to his father as an example of a life filled with hardship that became the foundation for his own personal values, he has been touched by people from all walks of life.
+He might be talking about people in Rwanda or the Chinese man he once met who didn’t have shoes as a child and is now a multimillionaire.
 Fairytales?
-No, but examples that confirm an escape is always possible.
-"Lots of people made that escape," Deaton explains.
-But he insists that to help society, it’s not only one person who needs to make a change, others must as well.
+No, but testaments that escape is always possible.
+"Lots of people made that escape," Deaton explains but he insists that to help society, it takes more than one person to make a change.

 The great tragedy is that there are many people around the world who are still extremely poor.
 So the question is, what’s to be done about that?
 And who should do it?